Engaged journalism Insight

 But here’s what AI can’t do.
 It can’t sit in a community hub in the mountains and listen.
 It can’t build the relational trust that creates genuine agency.
 It can’t be present in a way that changes what people are willing to say and what they feel able to do.
 When you strip away everything AI can replicate, what’s left, what only journalism can provide – is human connection.
 The act of listening and bearing witness.
 The creation of spaces where communities can make sense of the world together.

 That’s not a romantic argument for journalism’s past.
 It’s a logical argument for its future.
 Conclusion follows premise.
-Given the way technology is reshaping everything in society and culture, our intrinsically human usp is the only place where journalists will be able to land.
+Given the way technology is reshaping everything in society and culture, the only areas we’ll be able to add meaningful value are where we can bring things that are uniquely human – the things a machine will never be able to do.

 The problem is that much of the industry is either unwilling or unable to follow the logic.
 Unwilling, because the content model is what journalism has always known – it’s how careers are built, how organisations are structured, how success is measured.
 Unable, because the commercial pressures are so immediate and so severe that looking beyond the current paradigm feels like a luxury.
 When you’re trying to survive the next six months, a fundamental rethink of what journalism is for can feel impossibly abstract.